 The application fee and deferral fee are both non-refundable.

 Full-time international students who are accepted in the program, but do not register for their courses by the program start date will be withdrawn.
-Re-application to the program including application fee and program deposit will be required.
+Re-application to the program including application fee will be required.

-If you are an international student and your visa application is denied by the Canadian Embassy and you wish to withdraw, we can refund tuition fees paid including the program deposit.
+If you are an international student and your visa application is denied by the Canadian Embassy and you wish to withdraw, we can refund tuition fees paid.
 In order to process the refund, students must provide a copy of the visa refusal from the Canadian Embassy.
 Please contact us at firstname.lastname@example.org

 Please note tuition refunds may be less any applicable currency exchange or banking fees.